dedalus-ivd/ivd-ais-docker-solution/bundle-ivd/guides/single_node_setup.md

 - A user that can be sudoer

 It's possible simply to launch the script /guides/single_node_setup.sh or simply copy the commands in the console and apply.
-After it you need to do only the steps  2  and 9, 10,11,12
+After it you need to do only the step 12

 0. Create folders for deployment